unicef/django-streaming/docs/src/usage.md

 ## Available Backends

-`hope-streaming` supports various backends, including:
+`django-streaming` supports various backends, including:

 -   **Console Backend:** For printing messages to the console (useful for debugging).
 -   **RabbitMQ Backend:** For publishing messages to a RabbitMQ message broker.